Ordinances and resolutions of University Court

 In 1964 the University of St Andrews published a volume containing all those ordinances relating to the University which were at that date still in force.
 However, the passage of the Universities (Scotland) Act, 1966, and the separation of Queen's College, Dundee from the University of St Andrews in 1967, meant that this volume was soon obsolete.
 A new edition of the acts, ordinances and resolutions affecting the University of St Andrews was thus published in 1972, followed by a second edition in 1985.
 Although there has been no major legislation affecting the universities since this date, many new ordinances and resolutions have been promulgated and others lapsed or repealed.

-The present volume contains all the acts, ordinances and resolutions of the University of St Andrews Court (PDF) which are presently in force.
+The present volume contains all the Acts, Ordinances and Resolutions (PDF) which are presently in force.